Spatial Inequalities and Poverty

 There is thus a pressing need to develop a progressive agenda of inclusive and sustainable growth in the cities of both the Global north and Global south.

-This theme will house The University of Manchester’s JustGM initiative and Joseph Rowntree Foundation (JRF) funded Inclusive Growth Analysis Unit.
+This theme will house the Eco-Urbanisation project and Joseph Rowntree Foundation (JRF) funded Inclusive Growth Analysis Unit.